galperins4/core2_tbw/README.md

 1) Directly update the column "share" column in the voters table of ark.db
 2) Turn on custom.py and send a POST request to the http://ip:port/updateShare endpoint.
 See below for example: `{"address":"DKahhVFVJfqCcCmaQHuYzAVFKcWjBu5i6Z", "share":0.10}`

+IMPORTANT: If at any time you change you share rate you must stop tbw, update your config.json and run the following command `python3 tbw.py --update_share`

 Python 3.6+ is required.